MRGRAVITY817/email-sender/README.md

 • `:temporary` option which never restarts processes
 • `:transient` will restart child processes, but only when they exit with an error
 • :`permanent` always restarts children, keeping them running, even when they try to shut down without an error

+### What is `GenServer`?

+`Task` is one-off style, if you want a generic server like concurrency then we would use `GenServer`.
+Unless we explicitly call GenServer to be stopped, it will pertain the job by serving the Elixir server process.

 ### `GenServer.init()`